puyoma/spre/README.md

 - Turn **E3** to change the selected parameter.
 - When FILTER is selected, turn **E1** to choose AIR, GLASS, AMBER, or WOOD.
 - Press **K3** to open the MEL / POLY / STRUM page.
-- Set **DENSITY** to zero to stop new AUTO notes.
+- Set **FLOCK** to zero to stop new AUTO notes.

 Start with the norns output/headphone level low.
-Saturation, resonance, chords, and dense event settings can create sudden level changes.
+Saturation, resonance, chords, and high FLOCK and RAIN settings can create sudden level changes.

 ## norns controls